Fulbright, Gates Cambridge, Marshall, Mitchell, & Rhodes Awards

 - Have a bachelor’s degree from an accredited college or university before beginning study as a Mitchell Scholar.
-Degrees from international accredited universities are acceptable, if all other conditions are met.
+Degrees from internationally accredited universities are acceptable if all other conditions are met.

 - While married applicants or applicants with partners are accepted, no allowance is made for the expenses of an applicant’s spouse, partner, or dependents.
 It is important to note that the relevant government agency may require spouses or partners who are non-EU citizens to enroll full-time and prove financial resources for the year or to obtain a work permit before seeking paid employment in Ireland.
 Please check with the Department of Foreign Affairs in Ireland for additional information.